-Our most notable examples are the lions, elephants and giraffes that occur in the area around Hoanib Valley Camp in Namibia.
+Our most notable examples are the lions, elephants, and giraffes that occur in the area around Hoanib Valley Camp in Namibia.
 The elephants sometimes venture out to the Skeleton Coast, but these species are mostly found in and around the dry riverbeds of Hoanib.
 But why are these animals existing in such a barren world instead of the more lush habitats with which they’re more commonly associated, and how have they managed to survive there?

-“Why do people live in bad neighbourhoods?” responded guide Peter Allison when posed with the question.
+“Why do people live in bad neighborhoods?” responded guide Peter Allison when posed with the question.
 “They live there out of necessity, usually because they’ve been driven out of their original environment or have needed to move out for food.”

 So, if these animals decided that the grass is greener over in the Hoanib area, how have they adapted to make the most of the metaphorical green grass, given that there’s none to be found?

 Interestingly, the giraffes found in North West Namibia, around Hoanib Valley Camp, are genetically identical to the giraffes that occur in Etosha National Park in Northern Namibia, where the landscape is entirely different with some manmade water holes.
-Both are Angolan giraffe, a subspecies of the Southern giraffe, however those found in Hoanib have adapted to life in the desert and don’t need to drink, whereas those in Etosha have not needed to make such adaptations.
+Both are Angolan giraffe, a subspecies of the Southern giraffe, however, those found in Hoanib have adapted to life in the desert and don’t need to drink, whereas those in Etosha have not needed to make such adaptations.

-“We refer to them as opportunistic drinkers,” explains Julian Fennessy, director and co-founder of the Giraffe Conservation Foundation with whom we work at Hoanib Valley Camp.
+“We refer to them as opportunistic drinkers,” explains Julian Fennessy, director, and co-founder of the Giraffe Conservation Foundation with whom we work at Hoanib Valley Camp.
 “If water is easily available they will drink, but they don’t actually have to.
 In fact, during the first five years of my research in Namibia’s North West, I never saw a giraffe drink!
-Then, the government put in a waterhole, and at that point we began to see them drink regularly.”
+Then, the government put in a waterhole, and at that point, we began to see them drink regularly.”